pvbarabash/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Polina Barabash is a student of computer science at the Peoples' Friendship University of Russia (RUDN University).
+Her interests include programming, analytics, machine learning and linguistics.
 {style="text-align: justify;"}